SusanneDahle/Neuronal-response-to-high-frequency-electric-field-stimulation/README.md

 **White_noise.ipynb** contains white noise current stimulation and extracellular electric field stimulation to three selected neurons.
 In addition to plot-function for Figures 20 and 21.

 **lambda_ac.ipynb** contains code used to calculate frequency dependent length constants, and plot-function for Figure 12.

+**Results_plots_idealized_neuron_models.ipynb** loads data from simulation with idealized neuron models, and contains plot functions for Figures 11, C.2 and C.3 in appendix C.